abrown84/Chore-Checklist/VERCEL_DEPLOYMENT.md

 4. **Deploy**:
    - Vercel will automatically deploy on every push to main branch
    - Or trigger a manual deployment from the dashboard
+   - Wait for the build to complete (usually 1-2 minutes)

+5. **Post-Deployment**:
+   - After deployment, copy your Vercel URL (e.g., `https://your-app.vercel.app`)
+   - Update `CONVEX_SITE_URL` in your Convex dashboard with this URL
+   - Test the app to ensure authentication works
+   - (Optional) Seed default chores using the `chores:adminSeedChores` mutation in Convex dashboard

 ## Convex Environment Variables